AVEVA/CONNECT-data-services-developer-docs/content/api-reference/assets/assets-assets.md

 <a id="opIdAssets_Get Asset"></a>

-Returns specified asset and the version Etag in the HTTP response header.
+Returns specified asset and the version ETag in the HTTP response header.

 <h3>Request</h3>